I like how Tony Jones opens his chapter on fasting in "The Sacred Way":

 I hate fasting.

-hate it, and I avoid it at all costs.
+So, seriously, I hate it, and I avoid it at all costs.
 It is my least favorite of the disciplines in this book.
 In fact, I wish I didn't have to right about it.
 I wish it weren't so deeply rooted in the history of God's people Then I could ignore it.

 But I can't ignore it.
 It's too prevalent, and, honestly, too important.